htc-ccis1505/fall-2016/src/morea/ruby_methods_flow/read-ruby-methods.md

 - How do you give it input values?
 - What does it mean for a method to return a value?
 - Do all methods have to return a value?
+- What does it mean to be a local variable?

 ## Try It!

-- Write a method to translate a "classic" Roman numeral to a number.
+- Write a method to translate an integer into a "classic" Roman numeral.
 (Classic means you don't have to deal with IV being 4.
 Only IIII would be 4.)
-- Write a method to translate "modern" Roman numerals to a number.
+- Write a method to translate an integer into a "modern" Roman numeral.
 (Now you've got to deal with IV being 4.)